Eight branches of Ayurveda

-According to Acharya Harita, antenatal care and management of pueperium (end stage of pregnancy) is also included in this branch.
+According to Acharya Harita, antenatal care and management of puerperium (end stage of pregnancy) is also included in this branch.

 3. Graha Chikitsa

 It is the branch of ayurvedic science which deals with treatment of diseases of mind.
 Management of psychiatric disease like Unmada and Apasmara are also under this branch.
-Besides herbs, diet chart, yoga therapy, Deep-breathing, Mantra Chikitsa etc.are used.
+Besides herbs, diet chart, yoga therapy, deep-breathing and mantra chikitsa etc are used.

 4. Urdhyaanga Chikitsa

 It is also called Shalakaya Tantra.
 The Physician uses a special instrument called Shalaka.
 It mainly deals with treatment of upper part of body that are eyes, nose, throat and ears.

 5. Shalyaroga Chikitsa

 Shalya means foreign, roga means disease.
 It is also mentioned in Susruta samhita which is synonym for surgery.
 This branch deals with surgical procedures.
 This is done with various instruments like scissors, scalpel etc. Various operations like cataract, kidney stones, piles or even perforations of abdomen were described by Sushrutacharya.
 Sushruta is considered as father of Plastic Surgery.

 6. Damstra Chikitsa

 This branch deals with study and treatment of toxins or poisons like air and water pollution, toxins in animals, minerals and vegetables.